 What should a good content authoring tool do?

-Ideally, your authoring tool should be the key driver of knowledge recall and retention through the utilization of a tool packed with ready-made templates for rapid lesson development, interactive learning and a dynamic learner-lesson relationship.
+Ideally, your authoring tool should be the key driver of knowledge recall and retention through the utilization of a tool packed with ready-made templates for rapid content development, interactive learning, and a dynamic learner-lesson relationship.

 Traditional v modern learning

 Rote memorisation is a traditional learning process which has been used in myriad learning experiences over the years, however, has been repeatedly proved ineffective by learning and development professionals.
 This is why many traditional processes have been rightly neglected by L&D professionals as a result of their short-term success rate and irrelevance when compared to rapid developments and modern approaches to mobile learning technology.

 The ability to access an authoring tool with ease assists in productivity and lesson effectiveness.
 Not only is EdApp’s integrated authoring tool easy to manage, but also is most effective in creating and publishing good content.
 The tool is easy to learn and allows you to start building effective lessons straight away.